vasu8480/tavant_learnings/Windows/domain_controller_setup.md

 ---
 ## Pre-Setup Checklist
 1. To log in to the domain instance, use `DomainName\Administrator` or just the `DomainName`.
-2. Take note of the `Root Domain` and `NetBIOS Domain Names`.
+2. Take note of the **Root Domain** and **NetBIOS Domain Names**.
 Also, remember the password you set during configuration.
 3. Ensure an entry is created in the AWS DHCP option sets with the domain name and IP address of the Machine which you created the Domain Name.
 Enable the DHCP options in the VPC settings.
 If the option is not available, it should still work as expected.
-4. The Domain User Name will be `Administrator` and remember the Passowrd for DomainName you are seeting because with thtat passowrd only you can login to that windows system
+4. The Domain User Name will be `Administrator` and remember the **Password** for Domain Name you are setting because with that password only you can login to that Windows system.

 ---

 ## 1. Prepare the Worker Instance